barebox/barebox/Documentation/devel/project-ideas.rst

 internals.
-One major complication with IPv6 support is neighbor discovery protocols that require networking to be possible "in the background". barebox' recent improvements of resource sharing and cooperative scheduling makes it possible to integrate an IPv6 stack, e.g. lwIP.
+One major complication with IPv6 support is neighbor discovery protocols that require networking to be possible "in the background". barebox' recent improvements of resource sharing and cooperative scheduling make it possible to integrate an IPv6 stack, e.g. lwIP.

 There are also community patches to integrate a TCP stack into barebox.
 These can be evaluated as time allows.